Date Set for the 2010 GORD October 23, 2009

 Adventure Racing August 13, 2009

-Posted by AR Guide in Adventure Racing, Adventure Recreation, ar guide, extreme sports.Tags: Adventure Racing, Gilmore Adventure Race, multisport, Outdoor Adventure
+Posted by Dave Of Prescott in Adventure Racing, Adventure Recreation, ar guide, extreme sports.Tags: Adventure Racing, Gilmore Adventure Race, multisport, Outdoor Adventure

 I just read a new article on Adventure Racing and thought I would pass it along.